 I live in a community that is stricken with poverty and drugs.
 We are reaching out to kids to say there is an alternative.
 Once a week, come to my sessions.

 British Council, Premier League

-To provide young people, through football, opportunities to become better integrated into their local communities, to develop their skills for employability and raise their self-esteem.
+To provide young people with opportunities through football to become better integrated into their local communities and to develop their skills for employability and raise their self-esteem.

 Social isolation and absenteeism from school are just some of the challenges facing young people, particularly if they have a provider or carer role.
 Girls and young women may also have to deal with discrimination and can be vulnerable to violence and abuse.
 Working with the Premier League, and using our global reach, delivery capability and ELT expertise, we provide opportunities for marginalised or at-risk young people to learn new skills, gain confidence and become better integrated within their communities through football.

 In countries of delivery, Premier Skills works with local partners to set up and support social action projects that address specific needs at a community level.
 To aid this, male and female community coaches and educators are fully trained, strengthening their involvement in decision-making within communities.
 In addition, Premier League club trainers deliver a face-to-face three-phase development programme for local community-level coaches and referees that provides them with skills and support to develop their own inclusive community football projects.
 Premier Skills has been designed to continually adapt with local partners to meet their needs and to tackle specific issues relevant to that country and community.

 Premier Skills is an adaptable and flexible programme that can be shaped to meet the local priorities of the country.
 Since 2007 in Sub-Saharan Africa, Premier Skills has created training opportunities benefitting 7,871 grassroots coaches and referees.
 Of the qualified Premier Skills Coach Educators, 35 per cent are female.